Brewers' Williams, Mariners CF Lewis win Rookie of the Year - WHIZ News

 Lewis also made a couple of memorable plays in center, robbing Oakland’s Ramón Laureano of a grand slam on Sept.
 14. He is the first player to win the award for Seattle since Ichiro Suzuki in 2001.

-Featuring a devastating changeup and a four-seam fastball that gets into the upper 90s, Williams was practically unhittable this year.
-The 26-year-old right-hander went 4-1 with a microscopic 0.33 ERA, striking out 53 in just 27 innings.
+Williams was practically unhittable this year.
+With his devastating changeup and a four-seam fastball that gets into the upper 90s, the 26-year-old right-hander went 4-1 with a microscopic 0.33 ERA, striking out 53 in just 27 innings.

 Williams became the first player to win the award without recording a save or making a start, reflecting the increased importance of the bullpen in today’s game.
 He is the first Rookie of the Year for Milwaukee since Ryan Braun in 2007.

-The last reliever to take home the honor in either league since Craig Kimbrel for Atlanta in 2011.
+The last reliever to take home the honor in either league was Craig Kimbrel for Atlanta in 2011.

 San Diego Padres second baseman Jake Cronenworth and Philadelphia Phillies infielder Alec Bohm tied for second in NL balloting by the Baseball Writers’ Association of America.
 Chicago White Sox center fielder Luis Robert finished second in the AL race, followed by Houston Astros right-hander Cristian Javier.